-17. An entity shall correct material prior period errors retrospectively in the first financial statements authorised for issue after their discovery by restating the comparative amounts for the prior period(s) presented in which the error occurred; or if the error occurred before the earliest prior period presented, restating the opening balances of assets, liabilities and equity for the earliest prior period presented.
+18. An entity shall correct material prior period errors retrospectively in the first financial statements authorised for issue after their discovery by restating the comparative amounts for the prior period(s) presented in which the error occurred; or if the error occurred before the earliest prior period presented, restating the opening balances of assets, liabilities and equity for the earliest prior period presented.
 A prior period error shall be corrected by retrospective restatement except to the extent that it is impracticable to determine either the period-specific effects or the cumulative effect of the error.

-18. When it is impracticable to determine the period-specific effects of an error on comparative information for one or more prior periods presented, the entity shall restate the opening balances of assets, liabilities and equity for the earliest period for which retrospective restatement is practicable (which may be the current period).
+19. When it is impracticable to determine the period-specific effects of an error on comparative information for one or more prior periods presented, the entity shall restate the opening balances of assets, liabilities and equity for the earliest period for which retrospective restatement is practicable (which may be the current period).
 When it is impracticable to determine the cumulative effect, at the beginning of the current period, of an error on all prior periods, the entity shall restate the comparative information to correct the error prospectively from the earliest date practicable.

-19. When an entity has corrected a prior period error retrospectively by restating the comparative information, it shall present a third balance sheet as explained in commentary paragraph 14 above.
-Additional disclosures also apply which are illustrated in note 11 of our VALUE
+AASB101(40A), (10)(f) AASB101(40C) 20.
+When an entity has corrected a prior period error retrospectively by restating the comparative information, it shall present a third balance sheet as explained in commentary paragraph 14 above.
+Additional disclosures also apply which are illustrated in note 11 of our VALUE ACCOUNTS Holdings Limited December 2020 publication.